Call

 Florida

 Bicycles are legally defined as vehicles in Florida.
-However, Florida law still allows cyclists to operate their bikes on sidewalks and they have the same duties and rights as pedestrians while doing so.
+However, Florida bike law still allows cyclists to operate their bikes on sidewalks and they have the same duties and rights as pedestrians while doing so.
 Florida cyclists must also yield to pedestrians they encounter and give an audible signal before passing them.
+Our Florida bicycle accident lawyers are here to help if you are injured in a sidewalk bicycle accident, ensuring you receive the compensation and support you deserve.

 Georgia